thieu1995/MetaPerceptron/README.md

 >>> metaperceptron.__version__
 ```

-* Import all provided classes from MetaPerceptron
+* Here is how you can import all provided classes from `MetaPerceptron`

 ```python
 from metaperceptron import DataTransformer, Data